DopestTech/Front-End-Bible/Learning Resources/Udacity/Front-End-Scholarship.md

 you will stand a better chance if you give yourself time to complete the projects to the best of your ability.
 Consistency is the key to this.

-* Make yourself known in the community and stay active and helpful. - The forum of tracksall of your posts, post views, likes given and likes recieved.
+* Make yourself known in the community and stay active and helpful. - The forum tracks all of your posts, post views, likes given and likes recieved.
 This can then be viewed at any time (by anyone) on your profile.
 I didn't post half as much as some people, I think I finished the course with 200 forum posts, but from those 200 posts I recieved 989 likes.
 I kept my content on topic (most of the time) and constantly tried to be as helpful as I could.
 My